New York Times drops BlackBerry app

 The company's sales have flagged as customers switch to competing devices or put off upgrading ahead of the BlackBerry 10 launch.

-The stock, which closed 2.1 percent lower at C$6.93 on the Toronto Stock Exchange on Wednesday, has fallen more than 50 percent so far this year.
+The stock, down 1 .7 percent on the Toronto Stock Exchange at C $ 6.96, has fallen more than 50 percent so far this year.

+RIM, based in Waterloo, Ontario, could not immediately be reached for comment.

 (Editing by Frank McGurty)